Explorers 2022-2023

 Nativity Escape Room Game

-Included six nativity escape room stations each with an Activity Sheet Puzzle to solve, before moving to the next room (station).
+Girl’s traveled through six nativity escape room stations each with an Activity Sheet Puzzle to solve, before moving to the next station.

 Below is Room 1 (Station): A puzzle to solve with a decoder.